MauFournier/puppeteer-test-browser-extension/README.md

         contentUrl: `http://127.0.0.1:8080/test/content-page.html`, // The URL of the content page that is being browsed
         //slowMo: 100, //(uncomment this line to slow down Puppeteer's actions)
-        //devtools: true, //(uncomment this line to open the browser's devtools)
+        //devtools: true, //(uncomment this line to open the browser's devtools) });
-        //maxAttemptsToFindExtension: 20, //(Maximum attempts to find the extension's service worker, as sometimes it takes a while to load - uncomment and increase number if your tests fail with "TypeError: Cannot read property '_targetInfo' of undefined")
-    });

     browser = extensionEnvironment.browser;